 Along with medication, therapy, yogasana and breathing exercises, Ayurveda also recommends certain lifestyle and dietary changes such as:

 Even more important, Ayurveda can help you improve your body’s resistance to respiratory problems that are seasonal in nature and therefore, we encourage you to explore Ayurveda.
-To know more, get in touch with us today.

 Please send your query and we will reply you shortly.